Non-profit

 Background

-The International Institute on Race, Equality, and Human Rights was founded in 2000 with the goal of eliminating racism and other forms of discrimination in Latin America.
-The group has worked to encourage the Organization of American States to adopt a convention against racism, which it did in 2013.
-3
+The International Institute on Race, Equality, and Human Rights was founded in 2000 to oppose racism, inequality, and discrimination against LGBT people in Latin America.
+The group has encouraged the Organization of American States to adopt a convention against racism, which it did in 2013.
+8

-The group operates in Latin American countries, the United Nations, the Organization of American States, and the European Union.
-4
+The group operates in Latin American countries, at the United Nations, the at Organization of American States, and in the European Union.
+9

 Advocacy